ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Decreased MinDist from 150 to 50.

 v0.00.004
-- Replaced Loading.bmp.
-- Replaced DDI_logo.bmp.
+- Replaced Loading and DDI_logo bmps.
 - Adjusted ProgressWindow Y position from 450 to 457.

 v0.00.003
-- Removed unused dump file line.
+- Removed unused dump file and DynamiteRadius lines.
-- Removed unused DynamiteRadius line.
-- Removed ShutdownScreen line.
+- Removed ShutdownScreen line and the bmp it linked to (ShutDown.bmp in Languages).
-- Removed ShutDown.bmp from Languages.

 v0.00.002
-- Removed DDI AVI line.
-- Removed Lego Intro line.
-- Removed LMI Logo line.
+- Removed unused DDI AVI and LMI Logo lines; removed Lego Intro line.

 v0.00.001
 - Initial build, all unused files from the vanilla game already separated into the Unused folder.